jstewart8053/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is created when personalDice returns a callback function.
+You can tell because the closure is created when one function is inside another.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+"Dan" will always be the same, the dice roll would change because each time dansRoll() is called, a new roll is calculated
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope is the scope of the function personalDice because the function function that defines newRoll is a function inside of the personalDice funciton.
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).